 \textbf{Fine-structure splitting (FSS) measurement:} The measurement is performed by sending the QD emission through a rotating half-wave plate (HWP) and a fixed linear polarizer.
 Depending on the HWP position either $\vert H\rangle$ or $\vert V\rangle$ or a mixture of both polarized photons are collected on the spectrometer.
 The change in the peak emission energy as a function of polarization rotation (2$\times$HWP rotation) is plotted.
 The experimental data is then fitted with a sine function.
 The FSS is measured as the difference of exciton and biexciton photon energies when only the vertical or horizontal photons are selected.

-\textbf{Caesium spectroscopy:} A 10 cm long glass spectroscopy cell with cesium inside is used for experiments involved in interfacing QD photons with cesium atoms.
+\textbf{Caesium spectroscopy:} A 7.5 cm long glass spectroscopy cell with caesium inside is used for experiments involved in interfacing QD photons with caesium atoms.
 The cell is kept inside a metal box with a ribbon heater wrapped around it.

-\textbf{Theory simulation:} In order to estimate features of pulse propagation, the atomic vapor's polarizability is considered as a medium with four Lorentzian resonances (namely, $6S_{1/2}$ F = 3 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 3, $6S_{1/2}$ F = 3 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 4, $6S_{1/2}$ F = 4 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 3, $6S_{1/2}$ F = 4 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 4).
-Temperature affects the vapor's density and Doppler broadens the transitions.
+\textbf{Theory simulation:} In order to estimate features of pulse propagation, the atomic vapour's polarizability is considered as a medium with four Lorentzian resonances (namely, $6S_{1/2}$ F = 3 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 3, $6S_{1/2}$ F = 3 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 4, $6S_{1/2}$ F = 4 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 3, $6S_{1/2}$ F = 4 $\leftrightarrow$ $6P_{1/2}$ F$^\prime$ = 4).
+Temperature affects the vapour's density and Doppler broadens the transitions.
 Output pulses are computed under the slowly-varying envelope approximation, where the input pulse is set as a Gaussian with a bandwidth matching the measured value.
 This propagation lends both, the transmission and delay, which are plotted in Fig.\ref{fig: scanning of QD}(e) and (f).

 When the pulse's central frequency is parked midway between the two hyperfine states, the two excited states ($6P_{1/2}$ F$^\prime$ = 3, $6 P_{1/2}$ F$^\prime$ = 4) is approximated as a single effective transition.
 Pulse delay is shown to occur due to the dispersive region between the two Lorentzian resonances ($6S_{1/2}$ F = 3 $\leftrightarrow$ $6P_{1/2}$ and $6S_{1/2}$ F = 4 $\leftrightarrow$ $6P_{1/2}$).
-This delay as a function of temperature of the vapor is plotted in Fig. \ref{fig: delay vs temp}(b).
+This delay as a function of temperature of the vapour is plotted in Fig. \ref{fig: delay vs temp}(b).